tdwg/website/conferences/2026/session-instructions/index.md

 #### Discussion sessions

 Discussion sessions can take various forms, including an invited panel, a fireside chat format, presentations as pre-recorded videos, followed by an open discussion.
+We will accept abstracts for presentations  that can be pre-recorded and viewed in advance of the discussion session.

 Please specify in the session description what sort of discussion session format you propose.